 The SUM dictation includes a wide variety of voices and dictation styles—male and female, rapid and slow, organized and scattered, regionally and internationally accented, mumbled and clear, formal and informal.
 The more voices to which a student is exposed, the more prepared the student is for the workplace.

 The SUM series is organized by body system and medical specialty.
 Concepts are sequenced from simple to complex, allowing students to build their fund of knowledge gradually throughout the dictation.

 The software is self-paced so each student can move at a comfortable rate.
-Students check their own work against transcript answer keys to provide immediate feedback and assure that mistakes are corrected before they become bad habits, and exams are sent in frequently to certified instructors for editing with feedback and explanations for improvement.
+Students check their work against transcript answer keys to provide immediate feedback and assure that mistakes are corrected before they become bad habits, and exams are sent in frequently to certified instructors for editing with feedback and explanations for improvement.

-All in all, the SUM dictation gives our students extensive transcription practice with up to 47 hours of dictation—at beginning, intermediate, and advanced levels—to provide nearly 800 hours of actual transcription practice.
+All in all, the SUM dictation gives our students extensive transcription practice with up to 47 hours of dictation—at the beginning, intermediate, and advanced levels—to provide nearly 800 hours of actual transcription practice.